 Given our stage of development, we do not currently have any internal sales, marketing, or distribution infrastructure or capabilities.
-If approved, we intend to commercialize DMT310, or any other product candidates that we may successfully develop, in the United States by building a specialized sales organization focused on dermatologists.
-We believe a scientifically oriented, customer-focused team of approximately 50-60 sales representatives would allow us to reach our targeted dermatologists in the U.S. with the highest potential for prescribing DMT310.
-In the future, we may develop and commercialize DMT310 for additional geographic regions, independently or with a strategic partner.
-If DMT310 is approved, and we are able to successfully commercialize it, we believe DMT310 can eventually become an attractive Rx-to-OTC switch target, which could provide a substantially larger addressable market and an expanded sales opportunity.
+If approved, we intend to commercialize XYNGARITM, or any other product candidates that we may successfully develop, in the United States by building a specialized sales organization focused on dermatologists or partnering with a company that has an already established sales force focused on dermatologists.
+We believe a scientifically oriented, customer-focused team of approximately 50-60 sales representatives would allow us to reach our targeted dermatologists in the U.S. with the highest potential for prescribing XYNGARITM.
+In the future, we may develop and commercialize XYNGARITM for additional geographic regions, independently or with a strategic partner.
+If XYNGARITM is approved, and we are able to successfully commercialize it, we believe XYNGARITM can eventually become an attractive Rx-to-OTC switch target, which could provide a substantially larger addressable market and an expanded sales opportunity.